xXleowXx/gitlab-charts/doc/installation/cloud/oke.md

                 clusterrolebinding "gitlab-admin" created
             ```

-    - Retrieve the token for the "gitlab-admin" service account:
+    - Retrieve the token for the **gitlab-admin** service account:

         `kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep gitlab-admin | awk '{print $1}')`
         - Record this for later<br><br>

-- Add the Kubernetes Cluster in GitLab.
+1. Add the Kubernetes Cluster in GitLab.
     - From your project navigate to **Operations -> Kubernetes -> Connect existing cluster**
     - From here enter in the recorded information
         - Kubernetes cluster name